North India: Anecdotal usage

 In Maharashtra, the term "North Indian" is sometimes used to describe migrants from Uttar Pradesh and Bihar, often using the term bhaiya (which literally means 'elder brother') along with it in a derogatory sense.
 However within Uttar Pradesh (literally meaning "North Province" in Hindi) itself, "the cultural divide between the east and the west is considerable, with the purabiyas (easterners) often being clubbed with Biharis in the perception of the westerners."
 The Government of Bihar official site places the state in the eastern part of India.
-Uttar Pradesh and Bihar are often considered as being a part of north India, However, within most modern definitions of North India, Bihar is not included.
+Uttar Pradesh and Bihar are often considered as being a part of north India, however, within most modern definitions of North India, Bihar is not included.

 History

 Ancient era

 By 55,000 years ago, the first modern humans, or Homo sapiens, had arrived on the Indian subcontinent from Africa, where they had earlier evolved.
 The earliest known modern human remains in South Asia date to about 30,000 years ago.
 After 6500 BC, evidence for domestication of food crops and animals, construction of permanent structures, and storage of agricultural surplus appeared in Mehrgarh and other sites in Balochistan, Pakistan.
-These gradually developed into the Indus Valley Civilisation, the first urban culture in South Asia, which flourished during 2500–1900 BC north-western Indian subcontinent.
+These gradually developed into the Indus Valley Civilisation, the first urban culture in South Asia, which flourished during 2500–1900 BC northwestern Indian subcontinent.
 Among its urban centres, Kalibangan (in Rajasthan) and Rakhigarhi (in Haryana) were prominent.
 These cities participated in a complex system of urban planning, long-distance trade, and craft production, sustained through a variety of subsistence strategies.

 Urban planning and fire altars at Kalibangan reflect Harappan-era religious and civic life in northwestern India.